somanos/sys-conf/README.md

 Light weight Linux system configurator.

 ## Why?
-There are plentyful varieties of system configurations files that need to customized. sed + awk may work with small and simple set of config files.
+There are plentyful varieties of system configurations files that need to be customized.
+Of course, sed + awk may do the job, at least with small and simple set of config files.
 Ansible may be a too heavy machine for a relatively modest deployment.

 ## Synopsys
 sys-conf shall take recursively: